UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 mapping(bytes32 => bytes32) phraseHashes
 ```

-_stores the hash of the complete seed phrase for verification_
+_Stores the hash of the complete seed phrase for verification_

 ### WordRequestedToUIPNode